Connect With Us

 - DVDs will be held for 3 days - or longer at the discretion of the Supervisor, Administrative Services.

 - Items on hold, or ordered through Inter Library Loan, which are not picked up, may be subject to an administration fee.

 - Materials borrowed may be returned to the library at the circulation desk, or through the drop box.

 - Members are required to return materials on or before the due date.

 - Patrons who have not returned materials on or before the due date will be invoiced after library materials are overdue by more than 60 days (books), 21 days (magazines, new books, DVDs).

 - Library circulation and membership records will be used in accordance with Freedom of Information and Protection of Privacy Act.
 R.S.O.
 1990 Chapter F.31.

 - Damaged/lost Items:

-- The Library will charge replacement costs plus applicable taxes for items that are overdue by 60 days (books), 30 days (magazines, new books), and 9 days (DVDs), or for items which are damaged or lost.
+- The Library will charge replacement costs plus applicable taxes and a $5 item processing fee for items that are overdue by 60 days (books), 21 days (magazines, new books, DVDs), or for items which are damaged or lost.